Soak up country life while gaining unique medical experience.

 As with anything in life, there can be some downsides to rural posts.
 Schooling and work options for partners can be limited.
 However, many country schools utilise increasingly fast technology to combat their relative isolation.
 As for work opportunities for your partner, lots of rural GPs say the community word-of-mouth network works wonders.

 6. There are financial incentives for doctors who choose to go rural in Queensland

 There are a range of financial subsidies available to doctors who take on the rural adventure.
 Incentives include relocation and travel expenses and specialised research grants for rural-based studies.

-There are challenges to working as a rural GP.
-Remote locations can sometimes mean limited resources.
+There are challenges to working as a rural GP as remote locations can sometimes mean limited resources.
 There’s always the ‘lucky dip’ nature of client presentations.
 Isolation fears can be another.
 But if you’re adventurous, you’ll see the silver linings.
-Being out of your comfort zone helps you to learn quickly… and a lot.
+Being out of your comfort zone helps you to learn quickly.
 You’ll be exposed to a broad range of medicine and have significant autonomy.
-Advanced technology means you can always phone or Skype your peers for help.
+Advanced technology means you can always phone or video call your peers for help.
 Most rural doctors are surprised at how connected they feel when they arrive, too, regardless of the distances to the nearest city.
 Clinic staff who’ve been there for years are always ready to support the newbie in town.